 Basildon: Some facts & figures

-The overall population of the Basildon District which includes Billericay, Bowers Gifford, Crays Hill, Great Burstead, Little Burstead, North Benfleet, Ramsden Bellhouse and Wickford is 165.661 (Source: 2001 Census).
+The overall population of the Basildon Borough which includes Billericay, Bowers Gifford, Crays Hill, Great Burstead, Little Burstead, North Benfleet, Ramsden Bellhouse, Shotgate and Wickford is 187,571 (Source: 2021 Census).

-Basildon was first mentioned in the Domesday survey of 1086 as Berlesduna, but for centuries was little more than a small village before being designated a new town.
+Basildon was first mentioned in the Domesday survey of 1086 as Berlesduna and being in the Barstable Hundred, but for centuries was little more than a small village before being designated a new town.
 Its small population was mainly centred around the area of Church Road, close to Holy Cross Church.
 Variant spellings of Basildon through the years have included: Batlesdon, Basseldon and Bassendon.
 The name Basildon is of Saxon origin meaning Beorhtel's Hill.
 It covers an area roughly 7.818 acres.
-The highest point is at Langdon Hills, notable also as the second highest point in Essex at 384 feet above sea level.
+The highest point is at Langdon Hills, notable also as the second highest point in Essex at 384 feet (117.0432 metres) above sea level and the lowest point at 5 feet (1.52400 metres) is at Bowers Gifford marshes.

 Local Area History

-Dunton - Laindon - Langdon Hills - Nevendon - Pitsea - Vange
+Basildon - Dunton - Laindon - Langdon Hills - Nevendon - Pitsea - Vange.

-Visit the link below or click anywhere on the signpost image.
+Click the link below or anywhere on the image of Brooke House.

 Click Here For Some Local History